Jump to topic

 Benefits of Orthodontics: While orthodontic treatment takes longer, it is sometimes the best option for patients, especially children.
 This is because braces reposition the jaw, fix a patient’s bite, and correct other jaw issues.
 Veneers are typically used for cosmetic reasons.

 Braces, in particular, are less expensive than dental veneers.
-For example, most veneers are at least $1000 per tooth, and people typically get 6 to 8 veneers.
-Invisalign ranges from $3500-6000, so it’s actually less expensive than a full set of veneers.
+For example, most veneers are at least $1,000 per tooth, and people typically get six to eight veneers.
+Invisalign ranges from $3,500-6,000, so treatment is less expensive than a full set of veneers.

 Whether a patient is seeking treatment to restore their smile due to a medical condition, for cosmetic reasons, or both, there are many reasons why dental veneers are commonly chosen over other procedures.
 Common reasons for veneer placement include: